snehadiwan04/cds-exp-19/README.md

 Vs code

 ## Theory:
-Queues are a type of container adaptors that operate in a first in first out (FIFO) type of arrangement.
-Elements are inserted at the back (end) and are deleted from the front.
-Queues use an encapsulated object of deque or list (sequential container class) as its underlying container, providing a specific set of member functions to access its elements.
-The queue data structure follows the FIFO (First In First Out) principle where elements that are added first will be removed first.
+Queues are a type of container adaptors that operate on a first-in, first-out (FIFO) basis.
+Elements are inserted at the back (end) and deleted from the front.
+Queues use an encapsulated object of deque or list (sequential container class) as their underlying container, providing a specific set of member functions to access their elements. structure follows the FIFO (First In First Out) principle where added elements will be removed first.

 ## Comparison of Queues and Stacks